 In 2016 she finished the preparation work of a multi-faceted project “Chopin: A Letter through the Parisian Years” – a unique combination of piano works by Chopin; Elina’s photography of Chopin’s artefacts, manuscripts, corresponding places in Paris and Poland; and theatrical readings of Chopin’s letters and poetry by the Polish poets of his time, in collaboration with a Parisian actor Nathanaël Bez, a New York-based multimedia developer Ed Akselrud, and an Australian scientific philosopher Dilectiss Liu.
 It was premiered at the Grand Salon of the Foundation of the United States in Paris, France in 2016 and also performed in Switzerland and Germany.
 Currently the Elina and her team are working on the release of the film version of the Chopin Project.

-Recently Elina Akselrud performed Beethoven’s Piano Concerto No.3 with the conductor Karel Deseure and the Lucerne Symphony Orchestra at KKL Luzern.
+In 2017 Elina Akselrud performed Beethoven’s Piano Concerto No.3 with the conductor Karel Deseure and the Lucerne Symphony Orchestra at KKL Luzern.
+During the same year she was a jury member of the III Australian International Chopin Piano Competition Preliminary Round.